StephanieStallworth/python/automate-boring-stuff-with-python/README.md

 ## Section 1 Python Basics
 ### 1. Get Python Installed
 - Explain what you are trying to do, not just what you did.
-- If you get an error message, specify the point at which the error happens.
-(Including the line number.)
+- If you get an error message, specify the point at which the error happens (including the line number).
 - Copy and paste the entire error message and your code to a pastebin site like pastebin.com or gist.github.com.
 - Explain what you've already tried to do to solve your problem.
 - List the version of Python you're using.